deepinsight/insightface/challenges/iccv21-mfr/README.md

   * Accuracy among children(2~16 years old).
   * Accuracy of globalised multi-racial benchmarks.

-We ensure that there's no overlap between these testsets and public available training dataset, as they are not collected from online celebrities.
+We ensure that there's no overlap between these testsets and public available training datasets, as they are not collected from online celebrities.

 ### Testset Statistics

-Test dataset mainly comes from [IFRT](https://github.com/deepinsight/insightface/tree/master/challenges/IFRT).
+Test datasets mainly comes from [IFRT](https://github.com/deepinsight/insightface/tree/master/challenges/IFRT).

 #### Mask set